-The UK market for financial services and the mortgage market in particular was reshaped by the financial crisis.
-Lenders have moved increasingly towards a policy of concentrating on the highest quality customers, judged by credit score and loan to value criteria, and there is strong competition for these customers.
-The supply of credit is now more limited for those potential customers without a large deposit or good credit history.
 Competition may intensify in response to consumer demand, technological changes, the impact of consolidation by our competitors, regulatory actions and other factors.
 If increased competition were to occur as a result of these or other factors, our business, financial condition and results of operations could be materially adversely affected.
-In particular, the implementation of the Independent Commission on Banking's (the "ICB") recommendation to separate retail banking activities from the wholesale and investment banking activities carried on by large banking groups operating in the UK between 2015 and 2019 could reduce the distinctiveness of the building society model, which we consider to be a competitive advantage for us.
+For example, the Competition and Markets Authority is investigating the supply of personal current accounts and the supply of banking services to small and medium-sized enterprises.
+A provisional findings report was published on October 28, 2015, stating that there are features of the relevant markets which, alone or in combination, prevent, restrict or distort competition in the supply of personal current accounts in the UK and in the supply of certain retail banking services to small and medium-sized enterprises in the UK such that there are adverse effects on competition.
+If this investigation were to lead, directly or indirectly, to regulatory actions designed to promote competition, there can be no assurance that our customer base, levels of deposits or market share would not be adversely affected.
+Additionally, the implementation of the Independent Commission on Banking's (the "ICB") recommendation to separate retail banking activities from the wholesale and investment banking activities carried out by large banking groups operating in the UK no later than 2019 could reduce the distinctiveness of the building society model, which we consider to be a competitive advantage for us.
 This may, in time, alter the business models of ring-fenced banks and may therefore alter adversely the competitive position of us and other mutual institutions.